One57: Initial designs

 Plans for excavation were filed in November 2008.
 The following month, the media reported that the website of project contractor Aegis Security Design indicated that the site would include a Park Hyatt hotel, along with stores and luxury condominiums.
 At the time, Extell was consulting with city agencies to purchase air rights from neighboring sites, including the Alwyn Court and 165 West 57th Street.
 The air rights transfers would allow the developer to construct a tower with up to 830000 ft2.
 An early plan to erect a 1400 ft tower was changed after the financial crisis, as well as the inability to acquire a neighboring site.
 In the meantime, seven buildings on the site were demolished.

 Plans for the tower were filed in March 2009.
 SLCE Architects was listed as the architect of record, with input from Frank Williams and Costas Kondylis, although de Portzamparc was also rumored to be involved.
 The plans called for a 73-story, 953 ft tower with 210 hotel rooms on the lowest twenty floors, amenity rooms on the 21st story, a mechanical space on the 46th story, and 136 residences on the other stories between floors 22 and 72.
 De Portzamparc's involvement was confirmed in a September 2009 article in French newspaper Le Figaro.
 Barnett asked the interior designer Thomas Juul-Hansen to help design the building's interiors.
 Juul-Hansen later reflected that he was initially incredulous at Barnett's request, saying that the financial situation was so bad that "people were standing on window ledges, figuring out which car to land on", but he eventually took the job.

 In November 2009, Aabar announced it had paid Extell for a majority stake in the construction of 157 West 57th Street.
 Barnett was contemplating selling apartments for up to $100 million.
 The development was to be the first major project in New York City after the Great Recession.
-In 2010, the city's unemployment rate was a relatively high 10%, and many major projects had been either canceled or delayed.
+In 2010, the city's unemployment rate was high, at 10%, and many major projects had been either canceled or delayed.
 Even for existing luxury developments, apartment asking prices had been reduced by up to 20% compared with before the recession, and sales of condominiums in Manhattan had dropped 60% between the first quarters of 2008 and 2009.
+Charles V. Bagli of The New York Times called Barnett's decision a "ambitious, even risky undertaking".
 Nonetheless, Barnett hoped that the apartments could be sold to the ultra-wealthy nouveau riche in developing countries, who could buy the apartments as an investment.
 According to Juul-Hansen, the overall design was redone "three or four times" before the final design was created.
 When 157 West 57th Street was being built, Extell design executive Roy Kim went to London for inspiration, observing the design features of the One Hyde Park apartment complex.